MudassarCH0/Apps-Marketplace/README.md

 \
 ***Description***<br>

 Project involved review for landscape of apps on the Shopify platform, using data scraped from publicly available Shopify websites.
-The goal was to figure out what key factors that play into the success of a Shopify app.
+The goal was to figure out what are the key factors that play into the success of a Shopify app.

 \
 ***Tools & Dataset***<br>